September 22, 2019

 “Both informal discussions and more formal support forums have highlighted the importance of taking care of the team’s (and one’s own) wellbeing.
 This is a very welcome focus in the startup ecosystem!”

 The good news is that these improvements, such as sleeping and exercising more, usually have a fast impact on the wellbeing and overall performance.
 Therefore, some of the founders have already reported positive results.
 One of the founders could not have summarized it better:

-"Taking better care of our wellbeing has already helped us to perform better and an individual and as a team".
+”Taking better care of our wellbeing has already helped us to perform better as an individual and as a team.”